Parental Controls

 • Downtime: 7:45pm - 7:30am (no phone use)

-• App limits: Games and entertainment: 15 mins/day Messaging apps (Snap, iMessage, WhatsApp): 20 mins/day All other apps: 15 mins/day
+• Messaging apps (Snap, iMessage, WhatsApp): 20 mins/day

-• Requests for extra time: If you need more time, think before you ask - is it for something productive, or have you had enough screen time?
+• Requests for extra time: if you need more time, think before you ask - is it for something productive, or have you had enough screen time?

 • Apple Family